A bloodied Billy Roper. (Photo courtesy of Southern Poverty Law Center)

-On February 11, about a dozen members of the Klan turned up at a Black History Month event at the Boone County Library in Harrison.
+On the 11th of February, about a dozen members of the Klan turned up at a Black History Month event at the Boone County Library in Harrison.
 They sat and listened to National Public Radio reporter Jacqueline Froelich give a presentation on the history of racism in Arkansas.
 During the Q and A portion, a few of them stood up and said they wanted to keep Harrison safe.
 Though they didn't create a disruption, many were rattled by the Klan's presence, startled that they would possess the brazenness to turn up at all.

 “They're pushing buttons,” said Nate.
 “They're getting riled up.
 There's been some blowback from the community, and it is making Tom Robb angry.
 That's what's making people scared.”

 “Roper is a real hardliner,” the Law Center's Mark Potok told me.
-“He has gotten into street battles and fist fights with anti-racists.
-I have a photo of him with blood pouring out of his head because some anarchist smashed him with a steal pipe.”
+“He's got into street battles and fist fights with anti-racists.
+I have a photo of him with blood pouring out of his head because some anarchist smashed him with a steel pipe.”

-When I spoke to Billy he seemed to be following Tom's lead, attempting to project a kinder, gentler version of racism.
+When I spoke to Billy, he seemed to be following Tom's lead, attempting to project a kinder, gentler version of racism.
 “I wish that slavery had never happened,” he said.
-Sounding almost like a Tea Partier, he emphasized that he wants to “return to the ideals that this country was founded on”—circular logic considering the founding fathers were slaveholders.
+Sounding almost like a Tea Partier, he emphasised that he wants to “return to the ideals that this country was founded on" – circular logic considering the founding fathers were slaveholders.

 But for now, those challenging racism in Harrison can at least take some comfort that the Klan appears far more paranoid and fearful of them then they are of the Klan.
 In the same conversation, Billy worried that Mayor Jeff is working with a reality TV programme to move “1,200 blacks into Harrison” and said he believes Oprah Winfrey wants to kill off the white race.